 What Is an EB4 Visa?

 The EB4 is a special visa designed for a particular category of immigrants.
 The below list is the type of job you need to hold to qualify for an EB4 visa:

 - Special immigrant juveniles (this is for the benefit of minors subjected to hardships in their host country)

 - Employees of the G4 international organization or NATO-6

-- Employees hired by the US government but working abroad (outside of United States)
+- Employees hired by the U.S. government but working abroad (outside of the United States)

 - Physicians from a certain field

 - Nationals from Afghanistan and Iraq who have contributed to the service of the United States armed forces in their respective countries

 With an EB4 visa, one can work and live permanently in the United States if an employer is willing to hire them upon arrival.